 I was probably 8 years old when I first came across Dr Who.
 Patrick Troughton (the second doctor) was just about to leave, and the dynamic dandy, Jon Pertwee, was about to begin his tenure.
-To see the doctors in their date order, click here.
+To see the doctors in their chronological order, click here.
 I was only 2 years old when William Hartnell became the first doctor and it wasn’t until I was 7 or 8 that I came across Dr Who in a comic.
 At that time, I was introduced to Patrick Troughton, with companions, Jamie (Frazer Hines) and Zoe (Wendy Padbury).
-However, it was a while before our family had a black & white television, and I only recall seeing one episode featuring Patrick Troughton, before Jon Pertwee took over, in 1970.
+However, it was a while before our family had even a black & white television, and I only recall seeing one episode featuring Patrick Troughton, before Jon Pertwee took over, in 1970.
 I was now age 9.
 For me, age 9 in children is possibly the peak time for achieving greatest interest and creativity, in the world around you.
 Dr Who could not have come at a better time and inspired by Jon Pertwee, my interest in science and adventure expanded and flourished.
 Many Dr Who stories were played out, with the assistance of my younger brother, who alternated between being ‘the Brigadier’ – Brigadier Alistair Gordon Lethbridge-Stewart (Nicholas Courtney), Captain Mike Yates (Richard Franklin), or the Doctor’s greatest adversary, ‘The Master’ (the fabulous, Roger Delgado).
 Sadly, Roger Delgado died in 1973, and many believe this was given as a reason by Jon Pertwee, a close friend, as to why he left the show, a year later.
 (Wikipedia history of Jon Pertwee).

 Jon Pertwee had three companions, at different times of his role as Dr Who: Elizabeth “Liz” Shaw (Caroline John); Jo Grant (Katy Manning); and Sarah Jane Smith (Elisabeth Sladen).
 As well as my younger brother, I also had a younger sister, who by the time Jo Grant came along, was able to play her in our childhood games of Dr Who.